“A global economic crisis is here and I’ve already lost a portion of my investment. Do I need to get out now?”

 Political and economic unrest in others…

-But no one knows if or when that might happen.
+The truth is, no-one knows if or when market drops might happen.

 It could be tomorrow, next week, months from now or next year.